 Use IAO to Help Guide Persona Development

-Lifestyles are also important.
-If you have someone that is an outdoors type, that could influence the location and placement of paid media.
+As an example, if you have someone that is an outdoors type, that could influence the location and placement of paid media.
 Outdoor Magazine's website may be a great place for banner ads, while something like Architecture & Design might not reach your intended audience.

-How Does this Support Persona Development?
+How Deos this Support Persona Development?

 What About Demographic Information?